 What can you put on a grave site in Boduan Sanctuary Wood?

-For these reasons, we have to be strict about what you can bring into the wood and put on graves and pre-booked plots.
+For the sake of the wood and in keeping with our organic principles, we ask you to take great care about what you bring into the wood and put on graves and pre-booked plots.
+Always check with us before you bring anything to the wood.

-- Cut flowers without plastic wrapping.
+• Cut flowers without plastic wrapping.

 Planting Wild Flowers